Unified.to

 Even when using incremental sync or Change Data Capture (CDC), the data typically lands in the warehouse in micro-batches, not instantly.

-This model works well for analytics workloads but creates problems for operational applications where users expect real-time data.
+This model works well for analytics workloads but creates problems for operational applications where users expect up-to-date data.

 Common challenges include: